civilservicelgbt/civilservicelgbt.github.io/_events/2025-01-14-cs-lgbt-network-event-bar-social-sheffield-march-2025.md

 category:
   - yorkshire-and-humber
 ---
 Join fellow civil servants for our regular Bar Social in Sheffield.
 It’s an opportunity to meet fellow civil servants, in a safe space, and network.
-We’ll be meeting at our regular spot, Hooting Owl Lounge York, an inclusive and accessible LGBT+ safe space.
+We’ll be meeting at our regular spot, Rutland Arms, an inclusive safe space.

 T﻿he Rutland Arms can be found at the following address, or by the [what.3.words](https://what3words.com/retail.ship.bottom) location.